KxSystems/docs/docs/interfaces/q-client-for-odbc.md

 ---
-title: Q client for ODBC
+title: Q client for ODBC – Interfaces – kdb+ and q documentation
 description: In Windows and Linux, you can use ODBC to connect to a non-kdb+ database from q.
 keywords: api, interface, kdb+, library, odbc, q
 ---